 - No checks or cash necessary – pay instantly with your credit card or through your PayPal account – with no fees added.

 - No deadlines to remember: Whenever you post begins a 30-day listing.
 If you want to post for longer, you can select multiple months as well.

 - Even when your posting expires, or you rent the unit, your property information, and photos (if applicable) remain in your account.
 Re-listing them is as simple as logging in and clicking activate.

 - Edit your properties on the fly.
 If you change price, amenities, etc – you just need to log in and make those adjustments.

 - These listings appeal to potential tenants – they show the tenants photos of the property and allow them to see the relationship of the property to campus or other rental units.
 Incoming graduate students who are not familiar with Clark can now figure out housing availability without physically visiting campus.

-Students entering college for the first time must live on campus for their first four semesters at Clark.
-Exceptions to this policy must be granted by RLH and are only made if the student will be living with a parent or legal guardian and the primary residence will be within the City of Worcester.
+Undergraduate students entering college for the first time must live on campus for their first four semesters at Clark.
+Exceptions to this requirement are only made through the Housing Appeal appeals process and are only made if the student will be living with a parent or legal guardian and the primary residence will be within the City of Worcester.
 Students who transfer into Clark as juniors or seniors are not required to live on campus; those who transfer in as first-years or sophomores must live on campus until junior status is reached.
 Students reaching junior status in the middle of the year, however, are reminded that their housing contract extends through the academic year, and they are expected to remain on campus for the entire year.

 Clark University expects all students to complete their residency requirement.
 Only students who are eligible to live off campus, or who have successfully appealed their current housing status, should sign a private lease.
 Signing a lease with an off-campus landlord will not exempt a student from their residency requirement and should only be done when a student is certain that they have completed the required four semesters on campus.